Method of production - Caught at sea

 Abundance of spotted rays in this region appear to be increasing and the stock currently fished at a sustainable level.
 However, these fisheries are not considered fully sustainable as there is a lack of species specific management.
 As one of the smaller and less valuable species in the skate complex, it is not targeted and a relatively high proportion of the catch may be discarded.

 Spotted rays belong to the Rajidae family which includes skates and rays.
 Spotted rays are a small to medium sized inshore and coastal shelf species attaining a maximum length of 80cm and weight of 4kg.
 Males mature at a length of about 54cm and females at about 57cm (both between 3 to 8 years old).
 The species has a maximum recorded age of 14 years.

-The stock status of spotted ray in this area cannot be evaluated in the absence of defined reference points, but using landings and catch data ICES scientists estimate that abundance is increasing.
-Advice for 2013 is that catches could be increased by 20%.
+The state of the stock in this area is unknown.
+ICES has not defined reference points for this stock and there is no analytical assessment presented for it.
+Abundance for this stock is however estimated to be increasing.
+ICES advice given in 2012 for this stock is valid for 2013 to 2015 and is that catches could be increased by a maximum of 20%.
 The International Conservation Union (IUCN) assessed spotted ray populations as being fished sustainably in the northeast Atlantic and to be of "Least Concern".

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.